iisrail/service-log/README.md

 # service-log
-Demo project only get oobject and print out to console it Thereby simulates second microservice
+Demo project only get oobject and print out to console it, thereby simulates second microservice